v-kat/hood_melville/README.md

 HoodMelville.get(queue)
 ```

-See the linked docs for more function info and/or /tests
+See the linked docs for more function info and/or the test directory